core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 A value MUST NOT be given for the "grp_obs" attribute; any present value MUST be ignored by parsers.
 The "grp_obs" attribute MUST NOT appear more than once in a given link-value; occurrences after the first MUST be ignored by parsers.

 The example in {{example-web-link}} shows a use of the "grp_obs" attribute: the client does resource discovery on a server and gets back a list of resources, one of which includes the "grp_obs" attribute indicating that the server might send multicast notifications for observations of that resource.
-The link-format notation (see Section 5 of {{RFC6690}}) is used.
+The link-format notation (see {{Section 5 of RFC6690}}) is used.

 ~~~~~~~~~~~
 REQ: GET /.well-known/core